-ESFJ – The Caregiver
+12. ESFJ – The Caregiver

 (Extraverted Feeling with Introverted Sensing)

-As an ESFJ, your primary mode of living is focused externally, where you deal with things according to how you feel about them, or how they fit in with your personal value system.
+- Your primary mode of living is focused externally, where you deal with things according to how you feel about them, or how they fit in with your personal value system.

-ESFJs are warm and energetic.
+3. ESFJs are warm and energetic.
 They need approval from others to feel good about themselves.
 They are hurt by indifference and don’t understand unkindness.
 They are very giving people, who get a lot of their personal satisfaction from the happiness of others.
 They want to be appreciated for who they are, and what they give.
-They’re very sensitive to others, and freely give practical care.
+They’re very sensitive to others and freely give practical care.
 ESFJs are such caring individuals, that they sometimes have a hard time seeing or accepting a difficult truth about someone they care about.

-With Extraverted Feeling dominating their personality, ESFJs are focused on reading other people.
+4. With Extraverted Feeling dominating their personality, ESFJs are focused on reading other people.
 They have a strong need to be liked, and to be in control.
 They are extremely good at reading others, and often change their own manner to be more pleasing to whoever they’re with at the moment.

-The ESFJ’s value system is defined externally.
-They usually have very well-formed ideas about the way things should be, and are not shy about expressing these opinions.
+5. ESFJ’s value system is defined externally.
+They usually have very well-formed ideas about the way things should be and are not shy about expressing these opinions.
 However, they weigh their values and morals against the world around them, rather than against an internal value system.
 They may have a strong moral code, but it is defined by the community that they live in, rather than by any strongly felt internal values.

-ESFJs who have had the benefit of being raised and surrounded by a strong value system that is ethical and centered around genuine goodness will most likely be the kindest, most generous souls who will gladly give you the shirt off of their back without a second thought.
+6. ESFJs who have had the benefit of being raised and surrounded by a strong value system that is ethical and centered around genuine goodness will most likely be the kindest, most generous souls who will gladly give you the shirt off of their back without a second thought.
 For these individuals, the selfless quality of their personality type is genuine and pure.
 ESFJs who have not had the advantage of developing their own values by weighing them against a good external value system may develop very questionable values.
 In such cases, the ESFJ most often genuinely believes in the integrity of their skewed value system.
 They have no internal understanding of values to set them straight.
 In weighing their values against our society, they find plenty of support for whatever moral transgression they wish to justify.
 This type of ESFJ is a dangerous person indeed.
 Extraverted Feeling drives them to control and manipulate, and their lack of Intuition prevents them from seeing the big picture.
-They’re usually quite popular and good with people, and good at manipulating them.
+They’re usually quite popular and good with people and good at manipulating them.
 Unlike their ENFJ cousin, they don’t have Intuition to help them understand the real consequences of their actions.
-They are driven to manipulate other to achieve their own ends, yet they believe that they are following a solid moral code of conduct.
+They are driven to manipulate others to achieve their own ends, yet they believe that they are following a solid moral code of conduct.

-ESFJs respect and believe in the laws and rules of authority, and believe that others should do so as well.
-They’re traditional, and prefer to do things in the established way, rather than venturing into unchartered territory.
+8. ESFJs respect and believe in the laws and rules of authority, and believe that others should do so as well.
+They’re traditional and prefer to do things in the established way, rather than venturing into unchartered territory.
 Their need for security drives their ready acceptance and adherence to the policies of the established system.
 This tendency may cause them to sometimes blindly accept rules without questioning or understanding them.

-ESFJs incorporate many of the traits that are associated with women in our society.
+10. ESFJs incorporate many of the traits that are associated with women in our society.
 However, male ESFJs will usually not appear feminine at all.
 On the contrary, ESFJs are typically quite conscious about gender roles and will be most comfortable playing a role that suits their gender in our society.
 Male ESFJs will be quite masculine (albeit sensitive when you get to know them), and female ESFJs will be very feminine.

 Jungian functional preference ordering:

-ENFP – The Inspirer
+13. ENFP – The Inspirer

 Enthusiastic, idealistic, and creative.
 Able to do almost anything that interests them.
 Great people skills.
 Need to live life in accordance with their inner values.
 Excited by new ideas, but bored with details.
 Open-minded and flexible, with a broad range of interests and abilities.